 Our vibrant community of artists, scholars, and students, established in 1877, continues to innovate and animate the future of music studies throughout the world.

-The tradition of the department is true to the spirit and medium of music itself.
-It is founded on the artistic, scholarly, and pedagogical pursuit of music and on a belief that these spheres of activity are best practiced together.
-Penn’s musical traditions thus emphasize and encourage variety – of the musical traditions studied, of approaches applied to their investigation, and of modes of music-making.
+Our department is founded on the artistic, scholarly, and pedagogical pursuit of music and on a belief that these spheres of activity are best practiced together.
+Penn’s traditions of musical and sonic engagement emphasize and encourage variety and connections – between traditions studied, approaches to their investigation, and modes of sonic encounter and music-making.

-The research interests of our faculty cover a wide spectrum of traditions, from opera to Zulu hymns, and from Bahamian junkanoo to medieval song, to name but a few.
-Some faculty members are themselves distinguished performers and recording artists, and our world-renowned composers actively define the musical traditions of the future.
+The research interests of our faculty cover a wide spectrum of traditions, from opera to Zulu hymns, and from Bahamian junkanoo to European medieval song, to name but a few.
+Some faculty members are themselves distinguished performers and recording artists.

 Through a commitment to collaboration and interaction across the different fields, Penn’s faculty works together to shape an educational environment that fosters a similarly broad-minded view of what it means to study music, and to be a musician today.